Try out this indulgent brownie recipe with one of our favorite ingredients, Baileys Irish Cream

 While still warm brush (using a pastry brush) glaze over brownies.
 Let sit for 15 minutes.
 Cut into squares.

-What's your favorite brownie recipe?
+What's your favorite Irish recipe?
+Does it involve Baileys Irish cream?
 Let us know in the comments!